HongYan-L/cs336_ass1/README.md

 I have completed the function code of adapters.py in this assignment.

-Two pdf files, one records the process of writing code and the other records the process of training the model.
+Two pdf files, [one](https://github.com/HongYan-L/cs336_ass1/blob/main/CS336-assignment1.pdf) records the process of writing code and answering some questions, and the other records the process of training the model.